 Senator Sandra Pappas represents District 65 in St. Paul.
 Born in Hibbing, Pappas completed her undergraduate studies at Metropolitan State University in St. Paul, where she is former adjunct faculty.
 She also has an MPA degree from Harvard’s Kennedy School of Government.

 First elected in 1985 to represent District 65B in the House of Representatives, Pappas was later elected in 1990 to the Senate, where she has served since.
-She currently serves on the Rules and Administration Committee, the Judiciary and Public Safety Finance and Policy Committee, and is the Ranking Minority Member on the Capital Investment Committee.
+She is chair of the Capital Investment Committee and serves on the Finance Committee, Judiciary and Public Safety Committee, and Labor Committee.

 Throughout her legislative career, Pappas has advocated for human rights.
 She’s fought fervently for women, children and other vulnerable groups carrying proposals to prohibit the trafficking of persons; to make higher education affordable for individuals brought into the state as children; to provide emergency contraception for sexual assault victims; to establish licensure for midwives, and; to promote responsible sex education programs in high schools.